The above image would appear to be the ship when she was in commission as HMS Bulawayo.

 12 March 1940 entered Swinemunde with the German Cruiser Emden and the Battleship Lutzow - became icebound

-13 May 1940 off Jan Mayen Island refueled the commercial raider 'Widder' during the laters break out into the North Atlantic.
+13 May 1940 off Jan Mayen Island refuelled the commercial raider 'Widder' during the laters break out into the North Atlantic.
 Nordmark had suffered damage to her bow and stern from ice.

-27 July 1940 damaged during an air raid near Jutland.
+27 July 1940 damaged during an air raid near the Jutland coast.

 12 September 1940 until 21 May, 1941 supplied the Admiral Sheer